-- In the print compelation book for the webcomic Eerie Cuties, there is a bonus story centered on Layla's kissing booth at a Fundraiser Carnival, with Brooke complaining about how demeaning the entire kissing booth concept was.
-It included jokes involving the problems with having an innocent Horny Devil or an Alpha Bitch in the booth.
+- In the print compilation book for the webcomic Eerie Cuties, there is a bonus story centered on Layla's kissing booth at a Fundraiser Carnival, with Brooke complaining about how demeaning the entire kissing booth concept was.
+It included jokes involving the problems with having an innocent Succubus or an Alpha Bitch in the booth.
 It ended with Layla in the booth, and Brooke thinking to force her to back down by buying a ticket herself.
 To her surprise, Layla was willing to kiss a girl for this, and that this only got more customers because Girl on Girl Is Hot.

 - Daria has an episode where the library roof collapses, so they hold a medieval fair to raise funds for its repair.
 What's interesting is from the size and scale of the fair you can be sure they're spending about the amount they could fix it with in the first place.